You are here:

 You'll also need to consider how well you're delivering each of your processes.
 The following questionnaire will help you identify strengths and weaknesses based on how well these functions are seen to be performing.

-For both the review and the questionnaire, it's important to remember that these are just tools to prompt you to reflect on how your MAT's organisation helps you to perform.
+For both the review and the questionnaire, it's important to remember that these are just tools to prompt you to reflect on how your trust's organisation helps you to perform.
 They're designed to encourage you to self-evaluate.

 Who to involve